 Exempt supplies (business supplies which have no VAT charged on them at either the standard or zero rate, such as qualifying fundraising events) don’t form part of your taxable turnover.
 If you’re registered for VAT and make some exempt supplies, it may restrict the amount of VAT recoverable on overhead expenses.
 You can find further information in VAT Notice 706: partial exemption.

 1.5 VAT law

 The exemption for charitable fundraising is based upon Article 13A(1)(o) of the EC Sixth Directive on VAT which was first adopted by the UK in 1989.
 It’s designed to allow charities and other qualifying bodies, to exempt supplies of goods and services which they make as part of an event held to raise funds for their activities.

 Not all fundraising events will qualify for exemption as this could give charities and other qualifying bodies an unfair advantage over commercial providers.
-European Community member states may introduce any necessary restrictions they consider necessary in order to prevent distortion of competition.
+The UK and EU member states may introduce any restrictions they consider necessary in order to prevent distortion of competition.

 Charities also need to take account of charity law which limits the fundraising events they can hold.
 For more information read charities and fundraising (CC20).

 The current UK law on the VAT exemption for fundraising events is set out in Group 12, Schedule 9 of the VAT Act 1994.
 The law changed significantly from 1 April 2000.
 The VAT 1994 in guidance book V1-2 ‘VAT law’.